dumbdemon/Personal-Bot-Template/README.md

 If you plan on using the bot consistently, it is recommended to have the bot start on startup.
 These instructions are for Windows machines.
 1. Open the `autostart.bat` in Notepad by right-clicking and select `Edit`.
 Or if you have your IDE open, you can edit it there.
-2. Replace the `C:\Path\to\jarfile\TheJar.jar` with the path to the jar from earlier.
+2. Replace the `C:\Path\to\jar\folder` with the path to the jar from earlier.
+If you changed the installation folder of `Eclipse Adoptium Java 19`, change the path declaration.
 3. Right-click the Windows button, and open command prompt as admin.
-4. Copy the file path of `autostart.bat`.
+4. Copy the file path of `config.yaml`.
-5. Type `mklink "C:\Path\to\autorun.bat" "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp\autorun.bat"`
+5. Type `mklink "C:\Path\to\config.yaml" "C:\Path\to\jar\folder\config.yaml"` changing the command as appropriate.
 6. Close command prompt

-This will create a symbolic link to the autorun file.
-Think of it as a "super" shortcut.
-This will allow you to edit the file without having to move the file every time.
-If you don't want it to autostart anymore, simply head to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp` and delete the `autorun.bat` file.
+7. Right-click `autostart.bat` and select `Create shortcut`.
+8. In a separate window, head to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp`
+9. Drag and drop the shortcut into the folder.
+You may get a UAC prompt.